jmviz/wety/notes.md

 ## TODO

 * Cache embeddings using `cacache`.
-* Serialize EtyGraph.
 * Write rust server for frontend client queries.
-The server will use the serialized EtyGraph as input on startup, then hold the EtyGraph in memory while running.
+The server will use the serialized ProcessedData as input on startup, then hold it in memory while running.

 ### Potential improvements to item disambiguation / ety link inference